-Tadgh noticed that Morgan looked appalled but defiant.

-He had no misconception about the outcome of this encounter if he didn't get his arms free.
-Beat up and kill them both with Jamison's Webley, and kill Jamison with Tadgh's Luger; firefight with Boyle and Gordo claiming innocence of the matter.
+Tadgh had no misconception about the outcome of this encounter if he didn't get his arms free.
+Boyle would beat up and kill them both with Jamison's Webley then kill Jamison with Tadgh's Luger.
+It would be a firefight with Boyle and GordoJames claiming innocence in the matter.